Are you looking for ways to travel from Guatemala City to Antigua?

 - The CA Express

-If you’re arriving in Guatelama Airport for the first time, getting to Antigua from Guatelama city will be your goal.
+If you’re arriving at Guatelama Airport for the first time, getting to Antigua from Guatelama city will be your goal.

 When I say Guatemala City I am referring to La Aurora International Airport which is where you’ll land.